fsoubelet/xibs/docs/quickstart.rst

 Quickstart
 ==========

-This is currently under construction and will be developed along with the API.
+This page provides a quick overview of the package, with more usage detail given in the examples.
+Please note that the package is a prototype and the API is subject to change, though this documentation will be kept up-to-date.

 .. hint::